korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another.

 Most of the project files can be found in the [Demo/](Demo/) directory.
-The [ST_Code/](ST_Code/) directory contains required components that are not part of Microvisor STM32U5 HAL, which this sample accesses as a submodule.
+The [ST_Code/](ST_Code/) directory contains required components that are not part of the [Microvisor STM32U5 HAL](https://github.com/korewireless/Microvisor-HAL-STM32U5), which this sample accesses as a submodule.
 FreeRTOS is also incorporated as a submodule.

 The `FreeRTOSConfig.h` configuration files is located in the [Config/](Config/) directory.

 The sample code toggles GPIO PA5, which is the user LED on the [Microvisor Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/get-started-with-microvisor).
-It also emits a “ping” to the Microvisor logger once a second.
+It also emits a “ping” to the Microvisor device log stream once a second.

 ## Platform Support